-The portfolio of investments in securities was BGN 802,321 thousand as at 31 December 2018 (2017: BGN 803,999 thousand), as the dynamics reflected an increase mainly in investments from foreign governments, including treasury bonds (2018: BGN 148,645 thousand; 2017: BGN 75,165 thousand), at the expense of bonds issued by the Bulgarian government, which decreased to BGN 324,256 thousand (2017: BGN 383,800 thousand) and by foreign banks to BGN 26,480 thousand (2017: 63,730 thousand).
+The portfolio of investments in securities was BGN 681,464 thousand as at 31 December 2018 (2017: BGN 699,560 thousand), as the dynamics reflected an increase mainly in investments from foreign governments, including treasury bills (2018: BGN 247,145 thousand; 2017: BGN 187,488 thousand), at the expense of bonds issued by the Bulgarian government, which decreased to BGN 322,889 thousand (2017: BGN 381,349 thousand) and by foreign banks to BGN 26,480 thousand (2017: 63,730 thousand).
 As at 1 January 2018 First Investment Bank applied the new requirements on business models and the criteria on classification and evaluation of financial assets within the Bank's portfolios in compliance with IFRS 9.
-In this regard, BGN 775,529 thousand of the securities portfolio was reported at fair value through other comprehensive income (2017: 742,306 thousand), BGN 26,044 thousand at fair value through profit or loss (2017: 7,979 thousand) and BGN 748 thousand at amortized cost (2017: 53,714 thousand).
+In this regard, BGN 656,038 thousand of the securities portfolio was reported at fair value through other comprehensive income (2017: 673,039 thousand), BGN 24,678 thousand at fair value through profit or loss (2017: 6,906 thousand) and BGN 748 thousand at amortized cost (2017: 19,615 thousand).
 The Bank's policy is to maintain a limited trading portfolio, which included mainly government bonds issued by the Bulgarian government, as well as a portfolio of equity instruments.
+Investments in subsidiaries remained almost unchanged during the period, amounting to BGN 36,179 thousand at the end of the period, compared to BGN 36,357 a year earlier.

-As of 31 December 2018, Fibank's operations abroad formed 4.0% of the Group's assets and 6.3% of the liabilities, in compliance with the development of the activities of the subsidiary bank in Albania and priority focus toward the segments of retail banking and SMEs.
+As of 31 December 2018, Fibank's operations abroad (Cyprus branch) formed 0.1% of the Bank's assets and 2.5% of the liabilities, as the policy for development of the Cyprus branch's activities is focused toward the segments of micro, small business and retail banking.

-Repossessed assets reported a decrease by 17.4% (BGN 171,514 thousand) to BGN 812,934 thousand (2017: BGN 984,448 thousand), in execution of the Bank's consistent policy on reduction of this type of non-interest-bearing assets.
+Repossessed assets reported a decrease by 17.7% (BGN 172,727 thousand) to BGN 804,707 thousand (2017: BGN 977,434 thousand), in execution of the Bank's consistent policy on reduction of this type of non-interest-bearing assets.
 A decrease was reported in all main positions, including land, buildings and machines, and vehicles.
 The investment properties increased as a result of transferred during the year repossessed assets (2018: BGN 11,475 thousand), as well as revaluation made on the transfer (2018: BGN 13,669 thousand).
 As a result, the total amount of investment properties reached BGN 242,558 thousand following write-offs on sold properties amounting to BGN 798 thousand.

-Other assets of the Group amounted to BGN 112,706 thousand (2017: BGN 118,096 thousand), including deferred expenses, gold and other receivables.
+Other assets of the Bank amounted to BGN 110,378 thousand (2017: BGN 115,780 thousand), including deferred expenses, gold and other receivables.

-For further information see the Consolidated financial statements for the year ended December 31, 2018.
+For further information see the Unconsolidated financial statements for the year ended December 31, 2018.